 Limited Warranty - The limited warranty, set forth below, is a written guarantee by Snapper Pro, during the warranty period, to repair or replace parts which have a substantial defect in materials or workmanship.
-The warranty is "limited" because it is for a specified period of time, applies to the original or the control of the contr nal purchaser only, and is subject to other restrictions.
+The warranty is "limited" because it is for a specified period of time, applies to the original purchaser only, and is subject to other restrictions.